Restoring our Waterways

 - Staff and students from the Freshwater Ecology Research Group (School of Biological Sciences) and the Hydrological and Ecological Engineering Group (Civil Engineering).
 UC staff and students play a crucial role, including guiding the scientific basis of the restoration, monitoring the waterways to document physical and ecological changes following rehabilitation efforts, and integrating campus waterways issues into relevant courses and research.

-- UC Waterways Working Group.
+- UC Waterways Action Group.

 - Christchurch City Council